-- "There is one grave yet to be filled" - Cue Movie Bob having Mario saying "Not yet." to the Grim Reaper.
+- "There is one grave yet to be filled" - Cue Moviebob having Mario saying "Not yet." to the Grim Reaper.

 - His epic reprimand of some people on Xbox Live.

-- "So I've got a message out there for every fucking troll with a headset and a copy of Modern Warfare: NOTHING excuses this kind of bullshit behaviour, ESPECIALLY being good at a goddamn FPS doesn't excuse this kind of behaviour.
+"So I've got a message out there for every fucking troll with a headset and a copy of Modern Warfare: NOTHING excuses this kind of bullshit behavior, ESPECIALLY being good at a goddamn FPS doesn't excuse this kind of behavior.
 You are not a badass because you own a copy of Call of Duty, you are not "The Man" because you can swing around and pretend to virtual gun on a kill streak!
 You think you're so damn hardcore, go join the actual army, if you're such a badass gun slinging mother fucker!
 I bet you're in for a rude awakening if you did, kiddo!"